Section 1: Introduction

 - the successful delivery of one project is not dependent on the other

 NIHR has issued guidance for researchers about involving patients and the public in research.

-The NIHR Research Design Service provide advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.
+The Research Design Service provides advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.

 Applicants undertaking systematic reviews should note the commitment of NIHR to publication in the PROSPERO database.
 PROSPERO was developed by the NIHR’s Centre for Reviews and Dissemination (CRD), and is the first online facility to register systematic reviews for research about health and social care from all around the world.
 Access is completely free and open to the public.
 PROSPERO registration is a condition of NIHR funding for eligible systematic reviews.

 Guidance on the application process for ethical and other approvals can be found on the Health Research Authority (HRA) website.
 Please note that if your study is led from England and involves the NHS in England you should apply for HRA approval.

 If you are using patient information from an existing database, you should check whether the patients have given their consent for their data to be included in that database for research purposes, or if not whether the database is exempt under Section 251 of the NHS Act 2006.
 Where exemptions are not already in place, approval to use confidential patient information without consent must be requested from the HRA who make decisions with advice from the Confidentiality Advisory Group (CAG).